noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

 ## The Trouble with Escape Codes

-The design of escape codes makes things simple for the terminal receiving them, but it doesn't make them very simple to work with in larger applications that are generating them.
+Escape codes are simple for the terminal to process, but not so simple to work with when generating them.
 The code above shows one potential problem: we must remember to reset the color when we finish a run of text.
 This problem is no different to that of remembering to free memory once it has been allocated, and the long history of memory safety problems in C programs show us that we cannot expect to do this reliably.
-We shouldn't expect to do any better with escape codes.
+We shouldn't expect to do any better with escape codes, though luckily we're unlikely to crash our program if we forget an escape code.

 To solve this problem we might decide to write functions like `printRed` below, which prints a colored string.